A Bible Study by Jack Kelley

 Then they asked him, “What must we do to do the works God requires?”
 Jesus answered, “The work of God is this: to believe in the one he has sent.”
 (John 6:28-29)

+Just as God never again took up the work of creation, and Jesus never again took up the work of redemption, you need never again take up the work of salvation.
+You’re a new creation and the work is finished.
+Now you rest, as they rested.
 There remains, then, a Sabbath-rest for the people of God; for anyone who enters God’s rest also rests from his own work, just as God did from his.
-(Hebrews 4:9-10) Just as God never again took up the work of creation, and Jesus never again took up the work of redemption, you need never again take up the work of salvation.
-You’re a new creation and the work is finished.
-Now you rest, as they have rested.
+(Hebrews 4:9-10)

-Please read this very carefully.
-As we can see from the above, the folks who keep asking whether Saturday or Sunday is the correct Sabbath for Christians are asking the wrong question.
-The question we all need to ask is whether we’re keeping the Sabbath or not.
+As we can see from the above, the folks who keep asking whether Saturday or Sunday is the correct Sabbath for Christians to keep are asking the wrong question.
+The real question we should all be asking is whether we are keeping our Sabbath rest or not.
 It doesn’t matter that you say you’re born again.
-Any work you do to earn or keep your salvation after saying that you’ve accepted the work that Jesus did for you is evidence that you don’t believe the work is finished.
-This subjects you to the penalty of the Sabbath breaker in Numbers 15.
-His was a physical death, but yours will be a spiritual one, because by continuing to work after the work is done you’re saying that Jesus didn’t finish the job so you have to complete it and save yourself.
-It means you don’t believe He saved you, and that means you haven’t done the one and only thing He told you to do; “Believe in the One He has sent.”
-It means you aren’t saved.
+If you are still working to earn or keep your salvation after saying that you’ve accepted the work Jesus did for you, then you are violating the commandment to keep the Sabbath and are subject to the penalty of the Sabbath breaker in Numbers 15.
+His was a physical death, but yours will be a spiritual one, because you aren’t doing the one and only work He gave you to do; you aren’t believing in the One He has sent.
+Instead, you’re believing in your own ability to finish the work you think He only began.
+And that means you aren’t saved.